RJLimBU/health-application/README.md

 The web module gets data from device module then display the data in html format.
 The APIs are deploy to Google Cloud Platform.

-There are three functions in the restAPI: get, post, delete
+There are three functions in the restAPI: get, post, delete.

-get: retrieve data
+get: retrieve data. <br />
-post: output data retrieved from get
+post: output data retrieved from get. <br />
-delete: this function will implement in the future, it will delete data that contain null
+delete: this function will implement in the future, it will delete data that contain null. <br />

 #### Chat Module